 - Snacking tomatoes: I chose to snacking tomatoes because of their small size.
 I cut them in half, so they could fit inside of the zucchini boats.

-- Artichokes: I used artichoke hearts in brine or water (not oil).
-Make sure to drain and dry before chopping them.
+- Artichokes: I used Artichoke hearts in brine or water (not oil).
+Make sure to drain and dry them before chopping them.

-- Kalamata olives: These olives are my favorite when making anything Mediterranean.
+- Kalamata Olives: Kalamata olives are my favorite when making anything Mediterranean.
 They have a unique flavor, unlike other olives.

-- Capers: The taste of a caper is reminiscent of the lemony tang and brininess of green olives, but with a smack of floral tartness all their own.
+- Capers: The taste of Capers is reminiscent of the lemony tang and saltiness of green olives but with a smack of floral tartness.
 Because they're packed in brine, capers also boast a bold salty, savory flavor profile

 How to Grill Zucchini Boats

 Even though the entire cooking process can occur in the oven, I prefer to grill the zucchini before stuffing and baking it.
-For me, the grill marks, as well as the taste of grilled zucchini, brings out the flavors of the zucchini.
-Despite my love for grilling, the recipe includes an "all baked" version as well.
+For me, the grill marks and the taste of grilled zucchini bring out the flavors of the zucchini.
+Despite my love for grilling, the recipe also includes an "all-baked" version.

 Stuffing and Baking Instructions

-Again, make sure the filling, as well as the grilled zucchini boats, are cool before stuffing.
-Using a spoon, fill the carved-out areas of each zucchini.
+Again, make sure the filling and the grilled zucchini boats are cool before stuffing.
+Then, using a spoon, fill the carved-out areas of each zucchini.

-Next, bake the stuffed zucchini for 20 minutes until heated through at 350 degrees.
-If you choose the option to bake and not grill first, increase cooking time by 10 minutes.
+Next, bake the stuffed zucchini for 20 minutes until heated at 350 degrees.
+If you bake and do not grill first, increase the cooking time by 10 minutes.

 Once baked, I decided to drizzle the stuffed zucchini with a tahini dressing!
 I adore tahini dressing!
 Additionally, I served my stuffed zucchini with brown rice.

-- Tahini: Essentially sesame seed butter, tahini adds a nutty flavor and creamy texture to recipes ranging from savory to sweet
+- Tahini: Tahini is essentially sesame seed butter, tahini adds a nutty flavor and creamy texture to recipes ranging from savory to sweet

 - Fresh lemon juice: I suggest using fresh lemon juice whenever possible, but bottled lemon juice works as well.